JetBrains/teamcity-documentation/topics/vcs-checkout-rules.md

 <td>

-Excludes `VCSPath` (note: the path must be a directory and not a filename).
+Excludes `VCSPath` (the path must be a directory and not a filename).

 </td></tr><tr>